Conan Repositories

 conan remote list

-When configuring content selectors for a Conan repository, it is necessary to use two paths in your content selector definition as Conan uses the following two paths:
+When configuring content selectors for a Conan repository you need to use two paths in the definition.

 format == "conan" and (path =~ ".*/<package-name>/.+/<user>/<stable>/.*" or path =~ ".*/<user>/<package-name>/.+/<stable>/.*")